Code-Institute-Submissions/jamitag-The-Bike-People_DecResub/README.md

 discuss any maintenance / servicing queries.
 - A gallery, illustrating the various scenic rides we offer.
 - Some animation features across the whole site once developers skill improves.
+- In order to improve site performance, I would like to optimise the image size to ensure the image improves performance whilst still being of clear quality.

 ## User Experience (UX)